Ninja Theory: Philosophy

-Ninja Theory's initial goal was to create a blockbuster title for major publishers, so they could gain a place in the triple-A gaming scene.
+Ninja Theory's initial goal was to create a blockbuster title for major publishers, so it could gain a place in the triple-A gaming scene.
 However, the team slowly realised that the publisher model was restraining developers' creative vision, making the games more conservative and risk-averse.
 As a result, the team put forward the notion of the "independent AAA proposition" where the title would have a smaller budget and lower price point while retaining AAA production values.
-The developer would communicate directly with the player base without any publisher's help to get players to play early versions of the game and provide feedback.
-With the success of Hellblade, the company urged other small independent companies wanting to increase the production value of their games to adopt this new business model.
+The developer would communicate directly with the player base without any publisher's help to get people to play early versions of the game and provide feedback.
+With the success of Hellblade, the company urged other small independent companies wanting to increase the production value of its games to adopt this new business model.
 Ninja Theory reiterated the company did not "hate" publishers, and that they would still be doing "work-for-hire, publisher work and original work" in the future.

 Antoniades described creativity and narrative as "core" to the studio.
-The team emphasised story over gameplay, believing that if the game's story was well-written and intriguing, the quality of the gameplay would also improve since it would attract players to continue playing.
+The team emphasised story over gameplay, believing that if the story was well-written and intriguing, the quality of the gameplay would also improve since it would encourage people to continue playing.
 Antoniades added the team would only implement mechanics into a game that helped enhance the experience.
 Hellblades permadeath system and its lack of heads up display were cited as examples.